 My one-time cowgirl mom didn’t show me a smaller copy of her dad’s over-sized portrait until I was a teenager, when our family was transferred from Montana to a culturally chaotic factory corridor between Milwaukee and Chicago.
-In this brand-new foreign place called Wisconsin, I’d stare at my cowboy grandpa’s face, a face that embodied my homesick Montana memories where life was lived larger: mountains taller, spaces broader, air sweeter.
-Montanans were stronger, kinder, more decent, and more independent, yet they looked after their own.
+In this brand-new foreign place called Racine, Wisconsin, I’d stare at my cowboy grandpa’s face, a face that embodied my homesick Montana memories where life was lived larger: mountains taller, spaces broader, air sweeter.
+Montanans were stronger, kinder, more decent, and more independent, and they always looked after their own.
 Montana cowboys, Montana pioneers: their blood coursed through me and they were mine, regardless of where I lived – even exiled to Wisconsin.

 A cheap drugstore frame enshrined my precious photo of this cigarette-danglin’, leathered man in his white cowboy hat, staring hard off-camera – at what? a horse? a campfire? a sunset? a road not taken?
 Perhaps it was all those cowboy things I wanted to believe he was.
 If Grandpa were alive, I wondered, what advice would he offer his adoring granddaughter?